-The Burrell College of Osteopathic Medicine (BCOM) received a status of pre-accreditation from the Commission on Osteopathic College Accreditation (COCA) on August 27, 2017.
+The Burrell College of Osteopathic Medicine (BCOM) received a status of pre-accreditation from the Commission on Osteopathic College Accreditation (COCA) in 2016.

 COCA is the only accrediting agency recognized by the United States Department of Education (USDE) for accrediting institutions regarding pre-doctoral education of osteopathic physicians in the United States.
 COCA establishes, maintains and applies accreditation standards and procedures to ensure that academic quality and continuous quality improvement delivered by colleges of osteopathic medicine reflect the evolving practice of osteopathic medicine.
 More information about the COCA Accreditation process can be found on the AOA website. (http://www.osteopathic.org/inside-aoa/accreditation/COM-accreditation/Pages/standards-of-accreditation.aspx)

 The address and phone number of the COCA are: